FISTS number 14046

+FISTS number 14046**

 My predominant radio interests are HF/CW.
 The CW is usually generated by the excellent onboard keyer in the TS-590 and a Kent Twin Paddle Key.
 I also have several straight keys and sometimes like to use my Junker DBGM key or Marconi NATO key for a more "QRS" contact.
 (See it in action on my youtube link below.)

 I also enjoy a bit of operating QRP and "/P" with my IC-703, usually from my caravan located in a remote/isolated (radio quiet) spot, running on a solar power charged battery.
 I like to experiment with simple (often "stealth") wire aerials thrown up into trees or slung from my 12 metre Spiderbeam mast.

 I am a regular user of the "Reverse Beacon Network" and whenever possible my station is set up online as a volunteer "Reverse Beacon", using "CW Skimmer" (usually on 40 metres).
 The SDR receiver for this is a "Cross Country Wireless, SDR-4+" coupled with a Wellbrook ALA-1530 Active Loop Antenna at a height of 12 feet (see photo and links below).
 The CW spots are sent to RBN via "Aggregator" (see screen capture with Skimmer in action on a busy 40M during the "Coupe du REFcontest" Jan 2015, with Skimmer Band Scope and a recent 20m RBN log).

 I have had two careers.
-I started off (after six years of study in London) working in the building industry as a chartered architect, however I retrained in my late thirties and for the last 20 years I have worked as a "special needs" school teacher (working with young people who have severe learning difficulties and in particular, promoting/developing ICT).
+I started off (after seven years of study in London) working in the building industry as a chartered architect, however I retrained in my late thirties and for the last 20 years I have worked as a "special needs" school teacher (working with young people who have severe learning difficulties and in particular, promoting/developing ICT).

 I am now retired.
 This has given me more time to enjoy this hobby, my large family, my grandchildren and especially to spend time on my other great interest; playing classical piano on my beautiful, old, 1911, Stuttgart made, Schiedmayer Grand Piano (which I also tune and service).

 Fists Membership nr: 14046 RAOTA Membership nr: 2651 First licensed 1982